anirudha-bs/Django_music_app/README.md

 * 2. username - ani and password - ani

-This app can be tried out on -
+This app is hosted on heroku and its live-

 https://django-music-pwa.herokuapp.com